Asymptotically sharp embedding of $A_\infty$ into $A_p$ for flat weights and applications to Poincar\'e-Sobolev inequalities: Applications to weighted Poincar e--Sobolev inequalities

 Finally, we conclude the proof by applying the well-known truncation argument (see \cite{Ha, KO03}).
-As is implicit in \cite{FPW98}, this method can be applied to the local inequality while maintaining the unweighted average $f_Q$ on the left-hand side (see also the recent work \cite[Appendix A]{LoristWagenaar} for an explicit proof). \end{proof}
+As is implicit in \cite{FPW98}, this method can be applied to the local inequality while maintaining the unweighted average $f_Q$ on the left-hand side; see also \cite[Proposition A.1]{LoristWagenaar} for an explicit proof.
+More precisely, the weak-type estimate above can be upgraded to the desired strong-type inequality provided that the corresponding unweighted $L^1$ Poincar\'e inequality holds with the same right-hand side.
+Thus, it only remains to verify this auxiliary estimate.
+The classical $(1,1)$ Poincar\'e inequality and the $A_p$ condition yield